 Education.
 For All.

 Which brings us full circle to Marcus Rashford.
-It is obvious that Manchester United’s number 10 is shouldering more than his fair share of responsibility for children, young people and families experiencing food poverty and his campaigning, backed by evidence, has alleviated much suffering.
+It is obvious that Manchester United’s number 10 is shouldering more than his fair share of responsibility for children, young people and families experiencing food poverty and his campaigning, backed by evidence, has and will continue to alleviate much suffering.